TaTooKa/froth/docs/source/pages/dyingsun.rst

 *A clandestine wielder of magick, a fugitive defiler or a rebel spellcaster fighting against the will of the Sorcerer-Kings.*

-Warlocks are the only ones who can cast *Spells* from their tattoos or execute *Magic Rituals*.
+Warlocks are the only ones who can cast *Spells* from their tattoos or execute :hoverxref:`Magic Rituals <rituals-section>`.

 Skills: *Spellcasting*, *Rituals*.